 5. “Psychiatric medications are bad.”

-People tend to have the perception that medication is harmful.
-In fact, just like with any other condition such as heart disease or lung cancer, medication is incredibly beneficial, if not necessary for many with mental health conditions.
+Some people may have the perception that psychiatric medication is harmful.
+In fact, just like with any other condition such as heart disease or asthma, medication is incredibly beneficial, if not necessary for many with mental health conditions.

 Spreading the idea that taking medication is something to be ashamed of, or that it should be seen as “giving up,” is incredibly harmful.
 This is especially poignant when very few would say the same of those taking medication to recover from a physical condition.